Dover Street Counter Was Packed – So Why Didn’t We Love It?

 Moving swiftly on to mains at Dover Street Counter.

 We try the DSC French Dip because it sounds so damn good.
 The Dover Street Counter menu says there’ll be sliced roast beef, beef ragu, taleggio, pickles and jus.
 A gravy boat for dipping.
-Hubba hubba.
+On paper, it sounds great.

 You’re meant to dip the baguette into the jus.
 But the gravy boat is narrow, and the sandwich is wide, and reality hits hard.